mumerabbasi/HumanActionRecognition/README.md

-# Multi-View Furniture Assembly Action Dataset
+# Multi-View Furniture Assembly Action Segmentation

 This repository hosts a **multi-view dataset** collected specifically for **human action segmentation** tasks in the domain of **furniture assembly**.
 The dataset is captured from **8 synchronized Intel RealSense D435i cameras**, providing multiple viewpoints for each recorded action sequence.